 - inventory carrying cost: describe how the products are stored prior to sale and show data relating to the average length of time in inventory.
-Indicate the interest rate used; - warehousing expense: an expense incurred at the distribution point; - royalty and patent fees: describe each payment as a result of production or sale, including the key terms of the agreement; - advertising; and - bad debt.
+Indicate the interest rate used; On-demand production, unprepared inventory. - warehousing expense: an expense incurred at the distribution point; no expense occurred at the distribution point, because we sale goods based on Ex-factory. - royalty and patent fees: describe each payment as a result of production or sale, including the key terms of the agreement; no - advertising; and no fee occurred during this period. - bad debt.
+No